cfleming22/classification-challenge/README.md

-# Spam Detection Machine Learning Project
+# Classification Challenge | Module 13 Assignment

 ## Background
-This project was developed for an Internet Service Provider (ISP) to improve their email filtering system.
+This project was to improve ISP's email filtering system.
 The goal is to accurately detect and filter out spam emails from customers' inboxes using supervised machine learning techniques.
 The implementation compares two different classification models to determine the most effective approach for spam detection.

 ## Project Overview
 The project implements a binary classification system that categorizes emails as either spam (1) or legitimate (0).
 Two different machine learning models are implemented and compared: